srewai/challenge-fashion/README.md

 ```
 The actual and predicted label is Ankle boot (class 9)

-e.
+f.
 Please follow notebook for more predictions examples.